ianchak/stati/docs-site/site/faq.md

         "name": "What is Stati?"
         "acceptedAnswer":
           "@type": "Answer"
-          "text": "Stati is a TypeScript-first static site generator for documentation, blogs, and content-heavy sites, with built-in Incremental Static Generation (ISG) and automatic SEO support."
+          "text": "Stati is a TypeScript-first static site generator for documentation, blogs, and content-heavy sites, with zero-config setup, fast esbuild bundling, and file-based routing."
       - "@type": "Question"
         "name": "Does Stati support Incremental Static Generation (ISG)?"
         "acceptedAnswer":